nelsonic/github-profile-viewer/README.md

 ### Confirm its Working by Running the Unit Tests

-Once you have added your GitHub username & password to the **config.json** file, you can test that everything is working by running:
+Test that everything is working by running:

 ```sh
 npm test